The Domain of Definition of the L\'evy White Noise: Introduction

 \subsection{The Domain of Definition of the L\'evy White Noise}

-Since we are interested in the study of linear stochastic partial differential equations driven by L\'evy white noise, we start from a L\'evy white noise defined as a generalized random process.
+Since we are interested in the study of linear SPDE driven by a L\'evy white noise, we start from a L\'evy white noise defined as a generalized random process.
 Any L\'evy white noise $\dot{X}$ can \emph{a priori} be observed through a test function $\varphi$ living in the space of compactly supported and smooth functions.
 However, it is often desirable in practice to extend the definition of the family of random variables $\langle \dot{X} , f \rangle$ to functions $f$ that are possibly neither smooth nor compactly supported.
 Hereafter, we provide some motivations in that direction.

 \begin{itemize}